DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: The System

 \subsection{Preliminaries}

-\para{Processing documents} The primary interests of investigative journalists are named entities, such as people, locations, and organizations (see Section \ref{sec:system:requirements}). \ICIJ has already developed a tool \cite{DatasharePlatform} which uses natural language processing to extract named entities from documents.
+\para{Processing Documents} The primary interests of investigative journalists are named entities, such as people, locations, and organizations (see Section \ref{sec:system:requirements}). \ICIJ has already developed a tool \cite{DatasharePlatform} that uses natural language processing to extract named entities from documents.
 After the extraction, the tool transforms named entities into a canonical form to reduce the impact of spelling variation in names.
-We employ this tool to canonicalize queries too.
+We employ this tool to canonicalize queries.
 An advantage of using this tool over simply listing all words in a document is that it reduces the number of keywords per document: the majority of documents have less than 100 named entities.

 \para{Search} \name uses the \mspsi protocol as a pairwise search primitive between journalists.
 The querier acts as \mspsi client, and the client's set represents the querier's search keywords.
 The document owners act as \mspsi servers, where the server's $N$ sets represent the keywords in each of the owner's $N$ documents.
-Therefore, each document owner has a \emph{different} corpus and secret key.
-Matching documents correspond to documents that contain all query keywords (i.e., the conjunction of the query keywords, see Section~\ref{sec:system:requirements}). \mspsi speeds up the computation and reduces the communication cost by a factor of $N$ compared to the naive approach of running one PSI per document.
+Each document owner has their own \emph{different} corpus and secret key.
+We say a document is a match if it contains \emph{all} query keywords (i.e., the conjunction of the query keywords, see Section~\ref{sec:system:requirements}). \mspsi speeds up the computation and reduces the communication cost by a factor of $N$ compared to the naive approach of running one PSI protocol per document.

-\para{Authenticating journalists} Only authorized journalists such as members of the organization or collaborators are allowed to make queries and send conversation messages. \name's authentication mechanism operates in epochs for which journalists obtain a limited number of anonymous tokens.
-Tokens can only be used once, rate-limiting the number of queries that journalists can make per epoch.
-This ensures that compromised journalists can extract limited information from the system by making search queries.
-We considered using identity-escrow mechanisms to mitigate damage by misbehaving journalists.
-However, in agreement with the organization, we decided against this approach since such mechanisms could too easily be abused to identify honest journalists.
+\para{Authenticating Journalists} Only authorized journalists, such as members of the organization or collaborators, are allowed to make queries and send conversation messages. \name's authentication mechanism operates in epochs.
+In each epoch journalists obtain a limited number of anonymous tokens.
+Tokens can be used only once, which limits the number of queries that journalists can make per epoch.
+Compromised journalists, therefore, can extract limited information from the system by making search queries.
+We considered using identity-escrow mechanisms to mitigate damage by misbehaving journalists but in agreement with the organization, we decided against this approach as such mechanisms could too easily be abused to identify honest journalists.